funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 """"""""""""""""""
 .. versionadded:: 3.3.0

-Activates or disables the decoding of wildcards for each given input files.
+The flag to use when your source(:code:`-f`) of domains starts with a wildcard.

+This flag will subtract the :code:`*.$DOMAIN` and test the :code:`$DOMAIN` according to the test arguments given.

 **Default value:** :code:`wildcard: False`

+A examples of when to use this argument.
+The first one will return INVALID if :code:`--wildcard` is not set to true.

+This feature is related to the `--rpz <index.html#rpz>`_

 .. code-block:: bash

-    '*.wildcard.me'
-    'wildcard.me'

-These are examples of when to use this argument.
-The first one will return INVALID if :code:`--wildcard` is not set to true.
+    '*.example.org'
+    'example.org'

 ------